Giving Gifts on Mother’s Day

 The Seed Creative Workshops

 The Seed Kids Art Kits for Mother’s Day are a great way for the kids to make a special handmade gift and card for Mum or Nanna, in the comfort of their own home.
-Or join the LIVE Mother’s Day Virtual Paint & Sip pARTy; the perfect gift for your creative Mumma!
+Or join the Mother’s Day Paint & Sip pARTy at The Seed; the perfect gift for your creative Mumma!

 Have a tea lover in the family?
 World Par-TEA have a lovely selection of Mother’s Day Gift Hampers made to order.
 Each beautifully gift wrapped with gift card and free local delivery; extra for postage.